 Sports Mouth Guards for Better Tooth Protection

-Outdoor sports such as football, hockey, basketball, skiing and skateboarding pose a great threat to a player’s teeth.
-Since these are all risky sports, jaw and mouth injuries are very common and so it would be a good idea to protect your teeth with a sports mouth guard.
+Outdoor sports such as football, hockey, basketball, skiing, and skateboarding pose a great threat to a player’s teeth.
+Since these are all risky sports, jaw and mouth injuries are very common and so it is a good idea to protect your teeth with a sports mouthguard.

 Statistics show that people playing sports without a mouth guard are more likely to experience damaged teeth.
-While crashing and smashing is a common occurrence in contact sports, such as wrestling and boxing, dental injuries can happen in non-contact activities too, such as skiing and skating.
+While the risk of injury is common in contact sports, such as wrestling and boxing, dental injuries can happen in non-contact activities as well, such as skiing and skating.

 The Stock mouth guards – These types are ready-made and are very simple to use.
 All you need to do is place them into your mouth to protect your teeth.
-These type of sports mouth guards are available in sports stores and are also sold through online stores.
+These types of sports mouthguards are available in sports stores and are also sold through online stores.

 The Boil-and-bite type mouth guards – Although they are not custom-made they can fit into your mouth perfectly since these are manufactured from materials that soften when heated.
 So the mouth guard is at first placed in hot water and once it becomes soft you can place it into your mouth and it will fit very closely to the teeth.

-The Custom-made sports mouth guards: You will get them at your dental office.
-A dentist will take the measurements of your mouth and then use these measurements to design a sports mouth guard that fits in perfectly.
-The dentist also provides fitting service to make sure that the mouth guard fits properly and that you are comfortable.
+The Custom-made sports mouthguards: You will get them at your dental office.
+A dentist will take the measurements of your mouth and then use these measurements to design a sports mouthguard that fits in perfectly.
+The dentist also provides a fitting service to make sure that the mouth guard fits properly and is comfortable.

-Sports Mouth guards differ in price, ease, and effectiveness.
-The best mouth guard is resilient and secure.
-It should provide optimal protection, should be effortless to maintain, and should not hinder with your speech or breathing.
+Sports Mouthguards differ in price, ease, and effectiveness.
+The best mouthguard is resilient and secure.
+It should provide optimal protection, should be effortless to maintain, and should not hinder your speech or breathing.

 Here are some of the details you need to keep in mind when buying a mouth guard:

-For those of you who wear braces or any other permanent orthodontic devices, it is vital to have a proper fitting sports mouth guard.
+For those of you who wear braces or any other permanent orthodontic devices, it is vital to have a properly fitting sports mouthguard.
 Even a mild blow to the mouth can break the braces, and can also lead to cuts and tears of the soft tissue within the mouth.
 Sports mouth guards are normally used only on the upper teeth, but if you have braces on your lower teeth dentists recommend using sports mouth guards for both sets of teeth.